scholz-lab/GlowTracker/docs/faq.md

 - Increase camera gain
 - Lower up or raise the stage

-## Q: The dual-color calibration is not perfectly align.
+## Q: The dual-color calibration is not perfectly aligned.
-Depending on your optics configuration, it can be quite hard to have a similar-structure image showing up on both side of the dual color image, which is important for the calibration algorithm.
+Depending on your optics configuration, it can be quite hard to have a similar-structure image showing up on both sides of the dual-color image, which is important for the calibration algorithm.
-Try finding a fluorescent object that shows patterns on both side.
+Try finding a fluorescent object that shows patterns on both sides.
 Sometimes we found that calibrating on the animal itself can also give a great result.
-But if all else fails or you want a perfect pixel alignment, you can manually adjust the translation and rotation parameters in the **Settings** > **DualColor** > **Translation X**, **Translation Y**, and **Rotation**.
+But if all else fails or you want a perfect pixel alignment, you can manually adjust the translation and rotation parameters in **Settings** > **DualColor** > **Translation X**, **Translation Y**, and **Rotation**.

 ## Q: The tracking doesn't work.
-TODO: Write this section after implemented tracking diagnostic.
+TODO: Write this section after after implementing the tracking diagnostic.